samumantha/instructor-training/content/learning-theories.md

 Adapted from the [Hotel Project](http://www.hotel-project.eu/sites/default/files/hotel/default/content-files/documentation/Learning-Theory.pdf), licensed under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/)
 ```

-**WRITEME**
-Don’t worry if you can’t read the details, this is just to show that there isn’t a universal theory of learning.
-Different disciplines and approaches have different ways to organize observations about how we receive, process, and retain knowledge.
-And because there are multiple types of learning, it makes sense that multiple learning theories are relevant.
-If you want to explore these more later, follow the link at the bottom.
+We don't have to worry about details in the infographic above, it's just to show that there’s no single theory of learning.
+Different disciplines organise how we process and retain knowledge in various ways, and with multiple types of learning, multiple theories are relevant.
+Learning theories help us structure what we know and guide us toward effective learning.
+This lesson focuses on a few key concepts that are easy to translate into concrete actions in a learning environment.
-So why are learning theories important?
-People naturally look for structure, ways to organize what they know.
-These theories work as a sort of GPS for education, helping us navigate the complex landscape of the human mind and showing us evidence-based routes to effective learning.
-We’ll cover a few of the central theories here and try to address their relevance to the classroom.

 ## What you will learn here